The Julie Andrews Hour

+Production history

 In order to secure Andrews, Sir Lew Grade and ABC offered her a generous five-year contract which included not only Andrews starring in a weekly television variety show, but also allowing her to do films.
 In 1963, when another major star, Judy Garland, was signed to a weekly television variety series, it failed to catch on with the public.
 One of the main reasons for its demise was its constant change of format and the fact that critics and audiences felt that Garland was not shown off to her best advantage.
 In order to avoid that error, Andrews asked producer Nick Vanoff what the premise of the show would be about.
 Vanoff immediately answered her by saying "Julie Andrews ... without Julie Andrews there is no Julie Andrews Hour."